razterizer/SurgSim_Lite/README.md

 <my_source_code_dir>/lib/Termin8or/              ; Termin8or repo workspace/checkout goes here.
 <my_source_code_dir>SurgSim_Lite/                ; SurgSim_Lite repo workspace/checkout goes here.
 ```

+These repos are not guaranteed to all the time work with the latest version of `SurgSim_Lite`.
+If you want the more stable aproach then look at Option 1 instead.

 ### Windows (not yet implemented)

 Then just open `<my_source_code_dir>/SurgSim_Lite/SurgSim_Lite/SurgSim_Lite.sln` and build and run.
 That's it!